Every professional displayed on Counselling Directory has been independently

-I always value and affirm the experience of the client, and I am also prepared to offer a different viewpoint, to challenge ways of thinking and sometimes use and teach techniques such as Mindfulness, Cognitive Behavioural Therapy and Art Therapy.
-This approach has been effective over my twelve years of experience working with relationship and family issues, anxiety, depression, abuse, low self-esteem, terminal illness, bereavement, spirituality and many other types of problem.
+I will always value and affirm your experience, and I am also prepared to offer a different viewpoint, to challenge your ways of thinking and to use and teach techniques such as Mindfulness, Cognitive Behavioural Therapy and Art Therapy if appropriate.
+This combined approach has been effective over my fourteen years of experience working with anxiety, depression, abuse, low self-esteem, terminal illness, bereavement, spirituality, relationship issues and many other types of problem.

 How do I work?

 I see the process as a shared endeavour you taking the lead with regard to content.
 I provide support, companionship and a fresh outlook embedded in my extensive training and experience working with a wide variety of issues in a GP practice, a bereavement charity, and in private practice.